Cass County, North Dakota: Geography

 Cass County lies on the east side of North Dakota.
 Its east boundary line abuts the west boundary line of the state of Minnesota across the river.
 The Red River flows northward along the county's east boundary, on its way to Lake Winnipeg and Hudson Bay.
 The county's terrain consists of low rolling hills, devoted to agriculture except around developed areas.
 Its terrain slopes to the north and east, with its highest point on the southwestern corner at 1194 ft ASL.

 According to the United States Census Bureau, the county has a total area of 1767.811 sqmi, of which 1764.935 sqmi is land and 2.876 sqmi (0.16%) is water.
-It is the 10th largest county in North Dakota by total area.
+It is the 10th-county in North Dakota by total area.